zbraiterman/security-community/secure-teleconferencing-app.md

 * Meeting host controls
 * Meeting attendee privileges and access controls

-Participants will come up with the following deliverables:

-* Diagram(s)
-* Your design decisions (based on the above list of features), along with a written description of your decision-making processes

-Selected participants (upon consent) will have their diagram(s) and written explanations, uploaded to the OWASP WIA, Diversity and Inclusion Committee page ( https://owasp.org/www-committee-wia/ ), along with their names and Twitter handles.

 **A special thanks to those who made this hackathon possible!**